-The downside to this approach is mostly customer retention, considering that customers can purchase a month and simply decide to stop paying for the app, a phenomenon that is increasingly common during times of inflation.
+The downside to this approach is mostly customer retention.
+It is neccessary to considering that customers can purchase a month and simply decide to stop paying for the app, which is a common inflationary phenomenon.
 After all, how many people have cancelled their Netflix subscription in recent months?

 Pricing strategy requires an in-depth study

 Once you’ve decided on your pricing model, strategy is the next step which requires in-depth exploration.
-You could choose to launch your business with Penetration Pricing which aims to offer short-term low prices to customers in a bid to gain market share before its competitors catch ups and also, before subsequently upselling or cross-selling to recover revenue.
+You could choose to launch your business with Penetration Pricing which aims to offer short-term low prices to customers in a bid to gain market share before its competitors.
+And, also, before subsequently upselling or cross-selling to recover revenue.
 This could mean a chance to join the service for just €3 a month for the first three months, before returning to a much higher standard fee.